-On the Servers page you can see and edit all your connected Meeting Server Call Bridges.
-You can also add new Call Bridges, or you can edit details for a cluster, such as whether you want to disable meeting management.
+You can edit or remove details for a cluster, such as whether you want to disable Meeting Management.
 For each cluster, you can set up provisioning of users and create space templates, you can associate the cluster with TMS to see upcoming meetings in Meeting Management.
 If you or another user has already used Meeting Management to set up provisioning, but did not commit the changes, you will see a notification banner for the cluster with a link that sends you to the Provisioning page, Review and commit tab for the cluster.